-ITS visually inspected the external side slopes of the surface impoundment system and the pump back cells to identify any potential indicators of structural weakness or any other adverse condition, including signs of erosion; bulging; depressions; cracks; animal forage holes; boils; or excessive, turbid, or sediment-laden seepage.
-No signs of structural weakness or adverse conditions were observed during the annual inspection.
+ITS visually inspected the external side slopes of the surface impoundment system to identify any potential indicators of structural weakness or any other adverse condition, including signs of erosion; bulging; depressions; cracks; animal forage holes; boils; or excessive, turbid, or sediment-laden seepage.
+No signs of structural weakness or adverse conditions were observed during the annual inspection of the surface impoundment system.
+Erosion on the embankment between Ash Cell #2 and Pump Back Cell #2 was observed.
+The erosion and riprap displacement in this area appears to be the result of the pumping of water from Ash Cell #2 to the Pump Back Cell #2 using a diesel pump due to the malfunctioning of the butterfly valve that is used to control the flow of decant water from Ash Cell #2 to Pump Back Cell #2.